nature-of-code/noc-syllabus-s25/projects/final/README.md

 If you are not sure how to design your testing, e-mail me and we'll discuss.
 [Schedule and groups are on the course wiki (TBD)](https://github.com/nature-of-code/noc-syllabus-S25/wiki).

-## Final Project Presentations (Dates DTB)
+## Final Project Presentations (May 1)

-To complete the course, please post your final project documentation to a web page (blog post is fine) and [submit on the course wiki](https://github.com/nature-of-code/noc-syllabus-S5/wiki).
-The presentations are May 2, however you may have an additional week to complete documentation (May 9), please be in touch if you anticipate any issues meeting the deadline.
+To complete the course, please post your final project documentation to a web page (blog post is fine) and [submit on the course wiki](https://github.com/nature-of-code/noc-syllabus-S25/wiki).
+The presentations are May 1, however you take additional time to complete documentation (May 9), please be in touch if you anticipate any issues meeting the deadline.

 It's up to you to figure out how to best document your project, here are some loose guidelines if you aren't sure what to include.